Bardorf-logo-banner

 How can lawyers reach prospects who are using smartphones and iPads?

 Here in the Northeast we’re “on the go” and tend to be early adopters, rushing out to buy the latest thing.
 We’re using all kinds of mobile phones and tablets more than ever.
 What’s interesting is that as the demand for mobile devices grows so does the need for local business information like your firm’s name, address, and phone number.
-According to a recent study, search for local business information on mobile phones continues to
+According to a recent study, search for local business information on mobile phones continues to grow with nearly 86 million people accessing this info on their mobile phones last year, a 63% increase since 2010.
+Two things lawyers can do now to make sure prospects can find you via their mobile phone are 1) make sure your website is readable on a mobile phone and

 Read More »